fal-works/wronganswer/README.md

 ## Usage > `bundle` command

-In order to submit your code to a contest, you might have to bundle it to a single file i.e. remove import statements (e.g. `import wronganswer.CharIn;`) and append the actual implementation instead.
+In order to submit your code to a contest, you might have to bundle it to a single file i.e. remove import statements (e.g. `import wa.CharIn;`) and append the actual implementation instead.

 This can be automatically done with the command below: